Adelaide, SA - Pilgrim Uniting

 |2010 -||Rev Tony Eldridge|

 The present organ was built in 1855 by James Eagles, London for Methodist Church, Pirie Street.
 It was enlarged in 1886 by Fincham & Hobday and again enlarged in 1902 by J.E.
 Dodd.
 In 1927 W.L.
-Roberts repaired the organ and in 1970-73 J.E.
-Dodd Gunstar made further repairs.
+Roberts repaired the organ and rebuilt and installed in the present location 1970-73 by J.E.
+Dodd Gunstar Organ Works.
+It has since been enlarged, revoiced and new console by George Stephens.
+4 manuals, 86 speaking stops, 35 couplers, electro-pneumatic action.